batterycenter/embed/README.md

 Release mode showed an increase from `14kB` to `183kB`, which is a difference of only `169kB`.
 Comparing that to the original file size concludes that in Release mode on MSVC at least, the executable size only grows by about `30%` more than the file size being embedded.

+The last test may be the most influential, it tests from one embedded file to another embedded file.
+With the same file embedded, the executable was `183kB` in Release mode.
+Adding another file with `108kB` brought the executable size to `290kB`, a difference of `107kB`.
+That is even less than the file size.
+The compiler seems to have optimized something.

+So as a conclusion, the mechanism is very efficient and gets more efficient the more files you add.
+The increase of the executable size compared to the filesize being embedded seems to be somewhere between `100%` - `150%` in MSVC Release mode.

 # Building the Examples

 Building the examples: